raythurman2386/qr_generator/README.md

 `cd qr_generator`

 I use virtual environments for all of my python projects, to create a venv inside of the project before installing deps, run:
+Virtualenv will need to be installed on your machine as well as obviously Python 3

 `python -m venv venv`